-Besides canned tuna, mayo and Dijon mustard, you’ll need red onion, celery, dill, chives, salt and pepper.
+Besides canned tuna, mayo, and Dijon mustard, you’ll need a red onion, celery, dill, chives, salt, and pepper.
 It’s that simple.
 Combine all ingredients and serve.

 I find that the tuna salad is actually even better after it’s had a little time to sit, as all the ingredients really get to know each other! 🙂

 Substitutes for making paleo tuna salad